 Staff will always consider the context and motive of a pupil's misbehaviour and consider whether it raises any concerns for the welfare of the pupil.
-If staff reasonably suspect that a pupil may be suffering, or is likely to suffer significant harm, whether inside or outside of School, they should follow the procedures set out in the School's Safeguarding Policy and Child Protection Procedure and discuss their concerns with the College's Designated Safeguarding Lead (DSL), without delay.
+If staff reasonably suspect that a pupil may be suffering, or is likely to suffer significant harm, whether inside or outside of School, they should follow the procedures set out in the School's Safeguarding Policy and Child Protection Procedure and discuss their concerns with the College's Designated Safeguarding Lead (DSL), Senior School DSL or Deputy Designated Safeguarding Lead (DDSL), without delay.